B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 4. Video as a source of SaaS marketing

-Video is the fastest way to build trust, showcase your product, and give your brand a face.
-In B2B SaaS, where much is abstract or technical, video makes it more human.
+Video builds trust faster than text, puts your product in action, and gives your brand a face.
+In B2B SaaS, where much is abstract or technical, video makes it concrete.

 Video is personal, shows emotion, lets you show your interface in action, and people remember 95% of what they see in a video versus 10% of what they read.
 In addition, with one video recording of a subject matter expert (or the founder), you can create content for a month.
 We do this for our B2B SaaS clients with the Authority Accelerator program.